Peeragogy/Peeragogy.github.io/student_syllabus.md

 ### Milestone based structure

-In this structure, each co-learner host their topics in parallel with similar activities and milestones that the whole group moves through together.
+In this structure, each co-learner hosts their topics in parallel with similar activities and milestones that the whole group moves through together.
 Milestones can be set for a certain date, or the group can *unlock* their next milestone whenever all participants have completed the previous milestone.
-This second milestone timeline can be great for informal groups where participation levels may vary from week to week due to external factors, and the sense of responsibility and game-like levels can be motivating for many co-learners.
+This second milestone timeline can be great for informal groups in which participation levels vary from week to week due to external factors, and the sense of responsibility and game-like levels can be motivating for many co-learners.